JPTa/g81-to-heatmap/README.md

 ![G81 Heatmap](g81_heatmap.png "G81 Heatmap Example")

 Above heatmap shows which bolt to turn, what direction and how many degrees.
+All displayed distances are relative to the center point (green star).

 ## Usage
 ### Prerequisites